aws-samples/iot-dotnet-publisher-consumer/README.md

 Then create an instance of Mqtt client object with IoT endpoint, broker port for MQTT, X509Certificate object for root certificate, X5092certificate object for device certificate and Mqttsslprotocols enumeration for TLS1.2.

 Once the connection is successful publish to AWS IoT by specifying the topic and payload.
 The following code snippet covers all of these.
-Make sure to update the iotEndpoint variable with the name of your account's IoT endpoint if it was not updated when running the provisioning script.
+Be sure to update the iotEndpoint variable with the name of your account's IoT endpoint if it was not updated when running the provisioning script.

 ``` c#
 string iotEndpoint = "<<your-iot-endpoint>>";